Transform your living space with lighting that works with your body, not against it

 • Tunable white

-• Deep dimming (1%)
+• Deep dimming (down to 1%)

 • Flicker-free drivers